-A plate joiner, often referred to as a biscuit cutter, is a tool that has little use beyond the one task that it is designed to complete, but it performs that task so incredibly well, that it is one of the few single-task woodworking tools that I'd recommend for every workshop.
+A plate joiner, often referred to as a biscuit cutter, is a tool that has little use beyond the one task that it is designed to complete, but it performs that task so incredibly well, that it is one of the few single-task woodworking tools experts recommend for every workshop.
 This specialized mini-saw cuts thin slots in the edges of stock to hold a biscuit, which is used much like a dowel to hold two pieces of stock together.

-What is a Biscuit?
+What Is a Biscuit?

 Why Use a Biscuit Cutter?

 Many woodworkers use a router with a slot-cutting bit to cut grooves for biscuits, but we would strongly advise against it.
 First of all, it is difficult to consistently insert a slot-cutting bit on a router into the edge of the stock perfectly perpendicular to the edge of the material.
 We are of the opinion that this is a rather dangerous procedure with a router.